akariba/Materials-1/README.md

 Preview
 Publish

-The stages must have real state and navigation.
+The stages must have real application state and navigation.

+The user must be able to move backward without losing the current configuration.

 ==================================================
 STEP 5 — DESCRIBE